 The imputation coefficients are taken from the latest available Annual Enterprise Survey.
-All questions are weighted by turnover.
+The weighting system varies according to the questions: workforce size is used for past and expected workforce size; sales are used for other questions.

 The same procedure is applied to the percentages of "increasing", "unchanged", and "decreasing" responses as well as to the percentage of interpolated responses.